 Garden Giants, also known as Wine Caps, can be grown on fresh straw and/or non-aromatic wood chips/sawdust.
-The presence of the mycelium in the garden can improve crop yeilds, break down organic matter quickly, and reduce nematodes.
+The presence of the mycelium in the garden can improve crop yields, break down organic matter quickly, and reduce nematodes.
 This delicious mushroom has the shape and texture of a portabello with the flavor of a baked potato.
 A great addition in stir-fry dishes or on the grill.
-Best planted in spring or fall.
+It is recommended that your mushroom bed is started in the spring or fall.
 For suggestions on how to use your kit please see our Garden Mushroom Kit Instructions.

 Plant your garden mushroom kit in the garden anytime between March and October or after last frost date.
 Your 5 lb. bag of spawn can inoculate up to 20 sq. ft.
 For a quicker fruiting of mushrooms apply more spawn per sq. ft.